Call ADT

 Solid hardware that does its job is important.
 But, some buyers forget to consider the software side of the equation.
 If you can’t navigate your way through your security system’s app, there’s a good chance you’re going to make a mistake, and that could compromise your security.

-I will say, though, in my own tests, I found that the dashboard is better accessed from a computer or tablet than a phone.
+We will say, though, in our own tests, we found that the dashboard is better accessed from a computer or tablet than a phone.
+Nonetheless, we believe the ADT app is one of the best home security mobile apps right now, right up there with Vivint and SimpliSafe.

 FYI: ADT has a new app called ADT+, and according to the release notes when it came out in February last year, it could soon become the mobile app for professionally installed ADT systems (like the one I tested) and ADT Self Setup.
 As of now, only Self Setup users can use the app, but this may change in the future.